telerik/ajax-docs/knowledge-base/menu-server-side-events-not-fired-when-a-navigation-control-is-bound-via-sitemap-datasource.md

  ## HOW-TO
- Fire server-side events when the control is bound to SiteMap DataSource.
+ Fire server-side events when the control is bound to SiteMap DataSource

 ## SOLUTION